Locations:

 What is a digital rectal exam?

-A digital rectal examination (DRE) is a test that examines your lower rectum and anus.
-It also examines the prostate gland in men and people assigned male at birth (AMAB).
+A digital rectal examination (DRE) is a test that healthcare providers do to examine your lower rectum and anus (butthole).
+They also do DREs to examine the prostate gland in people assigned male at birth (AMAB).
 A healthcare provider will insert a gloved, lubricated finger into your rectum through your anus to check for any abnormalities.
-A DRE may be part of a routine physical examination for men and people AMAB and part of a routine gynecological exam for women and people assigned female at birth (AFAB).
+A DRE may be part of a routine physical examination for people AMAB and part of a routine gynecological exam for people assigned female at birth (AFAB).

 Advertisement